Conditional dominance in games with unawareness: Dynamic Games with Unawareness

 Denote by $N$ the union of all decision nodes in all trees $T \in \mathbf{T}$, by $Z$ the union of terminal nodes, and by $\bar{N}=N \cup Z$.
 (Copies $n_T$ of a given node $n$ in different subtrees $T$ are distinct from one another, so that $\bar{N}$ is a disjoint union of sets of nodes.)
 For a node $n \in \bar{N}$ we denote by $T_{n}$ the tree containing $n$.

 For each decision node $n \in N$ and each active player $i \in I_{n}$, the information set is denoted by $\pi_{i}\left( n\right)$.
-It is the set of nodes that the player $i$ considers as possible at $n$. $\pi_{i}\left( n \right)$ will be in a different tree than in the tree $T_{n}$ if at $n$ the player is unaware of some of the paths in $T_{n}$, and rather envisages the dynamic interaction as taking place in the tree containing $\pi_{i}\left( n \right)$.
-We impose properties analogous to standard dynamic games with perfect recall; see Appendix~\ref{properties} and discussions in Heifetz, Meier, and Schipper (2013) and Schipper (2021, 2019).
+It is the set of nodes that the player $i$ considers as possible at $n$.
+The information set $\pi_{i}\left( n \right)$ will be in a tree different from tree $T_{n}$ if at $n$ the player is unaware of some of the paths in $T_{n}$, and rather envisages the dynamic interaction as taking place in the tree containing $\pi_{i}\left( n \right)$.
+We impose properties analogous to standard dynamic games with perfect recall; see Appendix~\ref{properties} and discussions in Heifetz, Meier, and Schipper (2013), Schipper (2021), and Foo and Schipper (2026).

 We denote by $H_{i}$ the set of $i$'s information sets in all trees.
 For any information set $h_{i}\in H_{i},$ we denote by $T_{h_{i}}$ the tree containing $h_{i}.$ For two information sets $h_{i},h_{i}^{\prime }$ in a given tree $T,$ we say that $h_{i}$ precedes $h_{i}^{\prime }$ (or that $h_{i}^{\prime }$ succeeds $h_{i}$) if for every $n^{\prime }\in h_{i}^{\prime }$ \ there is a path $n,...,n^{\prime }$ such that $n\in h_{i}$.
 We denote the precedence relation by $h_{i}\rightsquigarrow h_{i}^{\prime }$.